-In general, it is difficult to find a fixed point for the \lut system which leads to \tdos enhancement at the junction of \lut s and is also stable (in \rg sense) against perturbations that could be switched on at the junction.
-This is obvious as an enhancement of \tdos naturally implies presence of relevant perturbations involving tunneling of electron at the junction which could destabilize the junction fixed point.
-An important realization in this work was the fact that simultaneous enhancement of \tdos and \rg stability of the junction fixed point is a possibility provided we break the layer symmetry either by having different filling fraction on the two layers or by choosing a different strength for the two intra-layer interaction parameter ($\alpha$).
+In general, it is difficult to find a fixed point for the \lut system which leads to \tdos enhancement at the junction of \lut s and is also stable (in the \rg sense) against perturbations that could be switched on at the junction.
+This is obvious as an enhancement of \tdos naturally implies the presence of relevant perturbations involving tunneling of electrons at the junction which could destabilize the junction fixed point.
+An important realization in this paper was the fact that simultaneous enhancement of \tdos and \rg stability of the junction fixed point is a possibility provided we break the layer symmetry either by having different filling fractions on the two layers or by choosing a different strength for the two intralayer interaction parameters ($\alpha$).

-Lastly we would like to point out that the occurrence of processes analogous to Andreev reflection at the junction of \lut s does not seem to provide a litmus test for the presence of \tdos enhancement in general though such a connection was observed in Ref.\onlinecite{SDas2009} in the context of junction of three \lut s for repulsive inter-electron interaction parameter regime.
-An invalidation of such an identification was demonstrated explicitly when we considered the $S_2$ fixed point between the $\nu=1$ and $\nu=1/3$ edge which supports process analogous to Andreev reflection at the junction owing to the fact that the quasi-particles on the $\nu=1/3$ edge has fraction charge as opposed to electron like quasi-particle on the $\nu=1$ edge.
-Further we note that the junction of two chiral \lut s (not three) is enough to show \tdos enhancement provided we switch on non-trivial interaction (like $\beta$ and $\gamma$) in addition to the routinely considered interaction parameter $\alpha$.
+Furthermore, we would like to point out that the occurrence of processes analogous to Andreev reflection at the junction of \lut s does not seem to provide a litmus test for the presence of \tdos enhancement in general though such a connection was observed in Ref. [\onlinecite{SDas2009}] in the context of a junction of three \lut s for a repulsive interelectron interaction parameter regime.
+An invalidation of such an identification was demonstrated explicitly when we considered the $S_2$ fixed point between the $\nu=1$ and $\nu=1/3$ edge, which supports a process analogous to Andreev reflection at the junction owing to the fact that the quasiparticles on the $\nu=1/3$ edge have fractional charge as opposed to the electron-like quasiparticles on the $\nu=1$ edge.
+Furthermore, we note that the junction of two chiral \lut s (not three) is enough to show \tdos enhancement provided we switch on interaction (like $\beta$ and $\gamma$) in addition to the routinely considered interaction parameter $\alpha$.

 Lastly, we would like to point out that here we have taken the interaction parameters to be independent of each other, which in a general QH setup need not be true.
 Codependencies of interaction parameters can be accounted for through a distributed circuit model introduced in Ref.~[\onlinecite{Hashisaka}] to analyze the experimental results obtained by those authors in the context of an interacting quantum Hall edge state.
 We apply this circuit model to our setup comprising four interacting edge states and find that the interaction parameters indeed have strong interdependencies which cannot be ignored in general in a realistic experimental setup (see Appendix B for more details).